Teaching Overview

 I currently teach:

-Introduction to Economics (Undergrad, APEC1101)
+- Principles of Economics (Undergrad, APEC1101)

-Environment and Natural Resource Economics (Ph.D., APEC8601)
+- Environment and Natural Resource Economics (Ph.D., APEC 8601)

 Teaching Philosophy